Granny Flats (small, self-contained, stand-alone dwellings)

 Building consent exemption and the RMA

-Although the intention of the legislation is designed to remove the need for a resource consent, the changes to the National Environmental Standards (NES) have not yet been finalised.
-A draft of the proposed NES changes is expected by the end of 2025.
+Although the intention of the legislation is designed to remove the need for a resource consent, the changes to the National Environmental Standards (NES) may affect your proposed building where the proposal may meet the building-consent exemption criteria but still require a resource consent under the Resource Management Act.

-Proposed sequence of events
+Sequence of events

 In Summary

-- small, self-contained dwellings, also known as “granny flats”, (up to 70 m²) can be built without a building consent if they meet specific criteria and are constructed or supervised by licensed building professionals.
+• Small, self-contained dwellings, also known as “granny flats”, (up to 70m²) can be built without a building consent if they meet specific criteria and are constructed or supervised by licensed building professionals.

-- homeowners must notify Council before starting and after completing build work.
+• Homeowners must notify Council before starting and after completing build work.

-- the dwelling must still comply with the Building Code in all respects.
+• The dwelling must still comply with the Building Code in all respects.

-- a resource consent or development contribution may still be required depending on site location and district-plan rules.
+• A resource consent or development contribution may still be required depending on site location and district-plan rules.
 We strongly recommend speaking with one of our Kaipara District Council Duty Planners to confirm requirements for your property before starting your building project.

 For further information, please refer to the following MBIE links: